DeepWiSe888/UWB-Fi/README.md

 To begin using UWB-Fi and implement the system, follow these steps:

+0. **Fast Channel Hopping Scheme**: Unzip *PicoScenes-PDK-modified.zip* and follow the instructions in [this link](https://ps.zpj.io/plugin.html) to install it, enabling the collection of discrete channel samples.
+You can also use our dataset to test this demo.

 1. **Clone the Repository**: Start by cloning this repository to your local machine using the following command:

    ```bash